Greek Chickpea Soup

 Finely chopped carrots, celery, onion and garlic on a wood cutting board.

-Preheat a large pot over medium heat.
+Cook veggies: Preheat a large pot over medium heat.
 When hot, spray with olive oil and add the onions.
 Sauté for 3-4 minutes then add the garlic, carrots and celery.
 Cook for 4-5 minutes.

-Add the vegetable broth, water, chickpeas (rinsed and drained), rice (rinsed) and spices.
+Simmer the soup: Add the vegetable broth, water, chickpeas (rinsed and drained), rice (rinsed) and spices.
 Stir well and cover the pot.
 Turn heat to high and bring to a boil.
 Once boiling, turn down to simmer and cook the soup 20-30 more minutes (until the rice is fully cooked).
-Note: if you are using orzo or pasta, bring the soup to a boil first then add the orzo/pasta and only cook the soup for as long as the box indicates or the pasta will start to fall apart.

-While the soup is cooking, chop the kale.
+Chop the kale and add to soup: While the soup is cooking, chop the kale.
 Be sure to remove the thick stems then chop into bite size pieces.
 Once the rice (or orzo/pasta) is fully cooked, turn off the heat.
 Add the kale and stir well.

 Zest the lemon into the pot.
 Add the lemon juice and carefully taste for seasoning.
 If you need more lemon, add the juice of another lemon.